 In 1991, the EPA published a regulation known as the Lead and Copper Rule, intended to restrict lead and copper in drinking water.
 The regulation requires that if the lead or copper levels in the water supply exceed acceptable levels, the public must be informed and lead service lines may have to be replaced.

 The EPA also reported that of the 7,000 schools that are covered by the Lead and Copper Rule, 431 had excessive levels of lead between 2012 and 2015.

 One problem with the Lead and Copper Rule is that it creates shared responsibility between the utility and the homeowner.
 Utilities are not responsible for the pipes in a consumer’s home.
 How far does that extend?
 Who is responsible for service lines?
 This shared responsibility often results in no one taking responsibility, each party assuming the other is responsible.

 Experts go on to say the focus needs to be on the infrastructure that brings the water to homes, schools,

 and other institutions.
 One economist estimates that if the country invested $80 billion over the next nine years, it would save the country $200 billion.
 Those investments would be made in water treatment plants, pipes and other water infrastructure.

 It is acknowledged that the water crisis in Flint is severe and extreme.
 It is far from the only case of lead-contaminated tap water in the nation.
 However, a lack of transparency and reporting, a lack of state oversight, and failure in accountability in federal and state governments means the issue is largely unknown, according to one expert.

 Reach Out to Our Experienced Personal Injury Attorneys

 If you have concerns about the safety of the water supply in your area, or if you or your child has been injured because of water contamination, contact us today for a free consultation.
-The experienced Atlanta personal injury attorneys at The Bader Law Firm, LLC are ready to speak with you about your situation today.
+The experienced Atlanta personal injury attorneys at Bader Scott Injury Lawyers are ready to speak with you about your situation today.